Drachenfels Railway: Operation

-The service is operated with a fleet of four four-wheel electric railcars, built in Rastatt between 1955 and 1960, plus a fifth identical railcar built by the railway itself in 1979.
+The service is operated with a fleet of four four-wheel electric railcars, built by Waggonfabrik Rastatt between 1955 and 1960, plus a fifth identical railcar built by the railway itself in 1979.
 Although double-ended, the railcars are unusual in that they have doors only on one side, as all platforms are on the same side of the track.
 They can operate either singly or in pairs.

 From March to October, trains operate every 30 minutes, with additional trains if the traffic requires it.
 In November, January and February trains are less frequent, whilst no trains operate in December.